ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Supervision.md

 	<li>Wang, Chenyu (Undergraduate Student @ SUTD, Singapore), Supervising on <i>  Relational Stream Processing Algorithms </i> </li>
 	<li>Cai, Xuemeng (Undergraduate Student @ SUTD, Singapore), Supervising on <i>  Relational Stream Processing Algorithms </i> </li>
 </ul>

-### For Prospective Students

-Due to the very much ridiculous graduate scholarship allocation system at ISTD SUTD, I have temporarily stopped looking for phd students.
-However, if you are keen to work with me, you may still approach me for a discussion for other scholarship opportunities.